abhaysanu/rag-chatbot/README.md

 ### 4. Add images

 Place your input scanned images inside the `images/` folder.
+THe images are read and embedded in the readindex.py file.

 ### 5. Run FastAPI server